FMCSA Modifies Temporary Waiver for Paper Medical Certificates Amid NRII Transition

 -

-Recommendation to Medical Examiners: FMCSA recommends that certified medical examiners continue issuing paper medical examiner's certificates in addition to submitting results electronically during the transition period.
+Recommendation to Medical Examiners: FMCSA recommends that certified medical examiners continue issuing paper medical examiner's certificates, Form MCSA-5876, in addition to submitting results electronically during the transition period.

 -